shaneceaustin/web-optimization-project7/README.md

 ## View

-* Download or clone to your CPU.
+* Download or clone to your CPU
 * Unzip the folder
 * Open the index.html file in browser